- Ruby: Red

-- One dungeon in Shining The Holy Ark has the player collecting different coloured gem stones to use in a Soup Cans puzzle.
+- One dungeon in Shining the Holy Ark has the player collecting different coloured gem stones to use in a Solve the Soup Cans puzzle.
 The only way to figure out what gem went where was were was if you knew what the stock colours of the gems where.

-- Sonic the Hedgehog: Both played straight and averted.
-The Master Emerald which stands alone, is green.
+- Sonic the Hedgehog: The Master Emerald which stands alone, is green.
 The Chaos Emeralds are a set of seven, only one is green and the others are differentiated by color.
 Given the Real Life example below they should probably be called Chaos Beryl instead.

 - Final Fantasy IX has the twelve birthstone jewels as equipped accessories, with their menu icons appropriately colored.
 Dissidia: Final Fantasy includes the same items as trade accessories, minus the Garnet and Amethyst.

 - Paper Mario: The Thousand-Year Door: The seven Crystal Stars that must be collected throughout this game are colored this way.
 The Diamond, Emerald, Ruby, Sapphire and Garnet stars are white, green, red, blue and orange, respectively.
 The third Crystal Star, which is yellow, is not a named after a gemstone at all; rather than being named after a yellow gem like topaz, it's simply called the Gold Star despite not being metal.
 The final Crystal Star is a iridescent white color that's even shinier than the Diamond Star, but it's merely called the Crystal Star rather than being named after any crystal in particular.

 - Diablo II: